Find Affordable College Courses

 Fort Worth, TX

-Texas Christian University came in at #9 in this year’s edition of the Most Popular Fine & Studio Arts Master’s Degree Schools in the Southwest Region ranking.
-TCU is a large private not-for-profit school located in the large city of Fort Worth.
+Texas Christian University ranked #9 on this year’s Most Popular Fine & Studio Arts Master’s Degree Schools in the Southwest Region list.
+TCU is a large private not-for-profit school located in the city of Fort Worth.

 About 67% of the students majoring in Fine Arts at the school are women while 33% are male.